-B is for Babka – this chocolate babka is filled with chocolate, chipotle, and roasted cinnamon then a thick layer of streusel iis added on the top.
+B is for Babka - this chocolate babka is filled with chocolate, chipotle, and roasted cinnamon then a thick layer of streusel is added on the top.
 Better get a drip cup , though.
-You will be salivating by the time you’ve finished reading this.
+You will be salivating by the time you've finished reading this.
 I love this for Easter brunch - right along with the Italian Easter bread!

 Babka is an Eastern European sweet bread made with a rich, yeast leavened dough that is similar to brioche.
 It is often served for Easter and, I have to say, this would be an awesome addition to your Easter table!
 It is not quite a dessert but not really a bread either.